filecoin-project/devgrants/rfps/new-mining-tools-rfps.md

 **Gitcoin CLR Grant Funding**

-These proposals will also be posted to the [Gitcoin Space-Race-2 category](https://gitcoin.co/grants/spacerace2?) where community members can show their support and signal it's a valuable idea.
+These proposals are posted to the [Gitcoin Space-Race-2 category](https://gitcoin.co/grants/spacerace2?) where community members can show their support and signal it's a valuable idea.

 Your **Open Grant Proposals** can also be posted to Gitcoin Grants.
 Suggest your own Filecoin Mining Tool project idea and the mining community can give feedback and help crowdfund it.